christensenacademy/christensen-academy/modules/html-basics/challenges/text-editor-challenge.md

 ###Code for Your Webpage

 Copy and paste the following HTML code into a new file in your text editor.
-Then, save it making sure to name it *something.html*.
-All webpages you create will need to end in either .html or .htm.
+Then, save it making sure to name it *something.html*. **All webpages you create will need to end in either .html or .htm**.
 Then, open it in your browser to see it in its full glory!

 ```html
 <!DOCTYPE html>